 1. Brush-Based Washes

-Automatic car washes use rotating brushes made of cloth or synthetic fibres.
-While efficient for quick cleaning, these brushes carry risks; if they are dirty or worn, they can cause automatic car wash paint damage, primarily scratches and swirl marks.
+Automatic car washes have rotating brushes made from cloth or synthetic fibres.
+They clean cars quickly, but if the brushes are dirty or worn out, they can cause automatic car wash paint damage, such as scratches and swirl marks.

 2. Touchless Washes